fugu-chop/launch_school/daily_logs/3_daily_log_nov2020.md

   - Arrays
 - RB101 Revision
   - Lesson 5
+- RB109 Preparation
+  - Practice Problems

 __*Time spent*__<br/>
 121 minutes

 __*Thoughts*__<br/>
 Writing these code summaries is honestly exhausting.
 I have to be so precise in the language I use, without trying to go berserk explaining absolutely every possible detail (unfortunate tendency of mine).
 I think I am honestly fine for time, it's just being precise with my language.

+##### 06/11/20 (Fri)
+__*Concepts covered*__<br/>
+- Blog Post reading
+  - Advice for Ruby Programming Foundations Written Assessment (Part 1-4)
+- RB109 Preparation
+  - Practice Problems

+__*Time spent*__<br/>
+123 minutes

+__*Thoughts*__<br/>
+Reading the blog posts helps me reduce some of my self-doubt about the language I'm using in my answers.
+I'll walk back my previous assertion that I should be fine for time.
+I think there are time savings I can achieve by just being more familiar with specific phrases.

+Writing about code is certainly less fun that writing code.
+I find myself currently unable to do more than 30 minutes at a time - it is just so boring.
+I can see why the developers at work aren't a big fan of writing documentation.
+I'm kind of dreading tomorrow - 4 hours of writing about code and being super precise sounds incredibly draining.